 [Rule 3 amended in Gazette 15 Jun 1973 p.
 2247.]

-4. Notice of appearance
+4. Appearance to be served on plaintiff

-On the day on which he enters an appearance to a writ, a defendant shall give notice of his appearance to the plaintiff’s solicitor, or if the plaintiff sues in person, to the plaintiff himself, by serving in the ordinary way at the address for service, or by prepaid letter directed to that address and posted on the day of entering appearance in due course of post, the stamped copy memorandum.
+On the day on which a defendant enters an appearance to a writ, the defendant must comply with Order 72 rule 5 for the purposes of serving the stamped copy memorandum returned under rule 3 on the plaintiff in accordance with that Order.

+[Rule 4 inserted in Gazette 22 Feb 2008 p.
+635.]

 5. Late appearance

 (1) A defendant may not enter an appearance in an action after judgment has been entered therein except with the leave of the Court.